jessicarush/javascript-notes/notes.md

 ## Glossary

-- an *expression* evaluates to a single value and relies operators to calculate a value.
+- an *expression* evaluates to a single value and relies on operators to calculate a value.
 - a *statement* is a line of code (instructions) composed of values, operators, keywords, etc., and ends with a semicolon `;`.
 - a *code block* is one or more statements contained within curly braces `{}`.